aTechGuide/atech-guide-hashnode-backup/draft-65ec0bbef0f272805b4c8a4f.md

 ---
-title: "Beginners essential Guide to Setting Up Python on a MacBook in 2024"
+title: "Step-by-Step Guide: Installing Python on a MacBook for Beginners (2024 Edition)"
-slug: beginners-essential-guide-to-setting-up-python-on-a-macbook-in-2024
+slug: beginners-essential-guide-to-setting-up-python-on-a-macbook

 ---